Simon Hart: Parliamentary career

 On 27 July 2019, in Boris Johnson's administration, he was promoted to Parliamentary Secretary at the Cabinet Office, with responsibility for policy implementation.
 He replaced fellow Conservative Oliver Dowden and stood down as Chairman of the Countryside Alliance.

 In the run-up to the 2019 general election, Hart shared an image of a campaign placard which had been defaced during the 2017 general election.
 Referencing the levels of "abuse … vitriol and intimidation" to which candidates had been subjected in 2017, Hart used a Facebook post to call for high standards of conduct among candidates, a subject on which he says he has worked to find cross-party solutions since the 2017 election.

 At the 2019 general election, Hart was again re-elected, with an increased vote share of 52.7% and an increased majority of 7,745.
+By his own account, he was one of the last cabinet ministers to support Prime Minister Johnson during the July 2022 United Kingdom government crisis which led to Johnson's resignation.

 Hart has served on the Political and Constitutional Reform Select Committee, Welsh Affairs Select Committee, Environment, Food and Rural Affairs Select Committee, Digital, Culture, Media and Sport Committee, Commons Select Committee on Standards and Commons Select Committee of Privileges.

 Due to the 2023 Periodic Review of Westminster constituencies, Hart's constituency of Carmarthen West and South Pembrokeshire was abolished, and replaced with Caerfyrddin.
-In June 2024, Hart was selected as the Conservative candidate for Caerfyddin at the 2024 general election.
+In June 2024, Hart was selected as the Conservative candidate for Caerfyrddin at the 2024 general election.

 He lost the election for the new seat of Caerfyrddin, coming third with 8,825 votes (19.4%).